akelee/Nutriverse/README.md

 # Nutriverse
-nutriverse.app  -- a platform to provide a convenient means of meal planning based on the user's profile.
+nutriverse.app  -- a platform to provide a convenient means of meal planning based on a user's profile and nutritional needs.